 - The procurement leadership has the ability to regularly update the executive team on performance, opportunities and strategic plans.

-Procurement organisations that have no representation or advocacy at the executive level often struggle to influence effectively.
+Procurement organizations that have no representation or advocacy at the executive level often struggle to influence effectively.
 The function must also help itself by ensuring that it has the capabilities and skill sets to really add value to the business.
 Too often, procurement demands to be involved, only to disappoint key stakeholders by failing to resource projects with staff who have the required skill and experience.

 During a recent functional assessment, a client CIO explained why he had little involvement with the company’s procurement team: “I would happily involve them earlier if I felt they added value to my team.
 My experience to date is that they don’t have the right skills or sufficient understanding of the issues within IT.”